spryker/spryker-docs/docs/dg/dev/best-practices/project-nfr-templates/process-documentation-guidelines.md

     link: docs/dg/dev/best-practices/project-nfr-templates/monitorable-process-guidelines.html
 ---

-{% info_block warningBox "Warning" %}

-This document provides a set of guidelines for project development, intended as a flexible template and starting point for development teams striving for high-quality software.
-While these guidelines offer a default ruleset, it's imperative to tailor them to meet the specific requirements and commitments of each project.
+This document provides guideline templates for development teams striving for high-quality software.
+These templates are flexible and serve as a starting point, so make sure to adjust them to your project's requirements.
 Defining and following these guidelines may be necessary to fulfill project Service Level Agreements (SLAs), with each guideline explicitly outlining the responsible team.
 Alignment with all involved teams is essential for ensuring a functioning concept.

-{% endinfo_block %}

-The process documentation guidelines are in place to enhance the communication between cross-teams over all processes and to ensure that they can operate and deploy their applications the best-possible way.
+The process documentation guidelines enhance the communication between teams over all processes and ensure that they can operate and deploy their applications the best possible way.

-# Deployment guidelines
+## Deployment guidelines

-The following elements apply in the scope of deployment/rollback of each release candidate.
-Below you can also find an example how a deployment standard service request could look like based on the guidelines.
+The following guidelines apply to the deployment of each release candidate.

-## Environment variable assertion
+### Environment variable assertion

-In large-scale teams, effective communication and issue management can be challenging.
-As a result, it is possible that some environment variables or their expected values may not be properly set in the production environment.
-To minimize the risk of critical errors, it is recommended to run a final validation on the production environment to verify that the expected setup changes match the actual state.
-In order to understand the scope of these changes, it is important to provide a list of the requested changes as part of the deployment standard service request for the Operations team.
-This final validation step can help ensure that the production environment is correctly configured and minimize the risk of errors.
+In large teams, effective communication and issue management can be challenging.
+As a result, some environment variables or their expected values may not be properly set in the production environment.
+To minimize the risk of critical errors, we recommend running a final validation on the production environment to verify that the expected setup changes match the actual state.
+To run a proper validation with the understanding of the scope of these changes, make sure to provide a list of the requested changes as part of the deployment standard service request for the operations team.
+This final validation step ensures that the production environment is correctly configured and minimizes the risk of errors.

-## Special manual steps
+### Special manual steps

-In case of needed un-regular, one-time, manual steps that are not automated on application side via our deployment / rollback pipeline processes, the uniformed instructions to these exclusive requests need to be handed over to our Operations Team in the deployment standard service request.
+If there are manual one-time steps that aren't automated on the application side via the deployment pipeline processes, the uniformed instructions to these exclusive requests need to be handed over to the operations team in the deployment standard service request.

-This also includes any dependencies that may appear between the deployment elements (eg: 1 component needs to be released before another; or a special timing is necessary; etc.).
+This also includes any dependencies that may appear between the deployment elements.
+For example, one component needs to be released before another; or a special timing is needed.

-## Infrastructure changes
+### Infrastructure changes

-Changes to the infrastructure and application infrastructure are carefully evaluated, as mistakes in this area can cause critical problems.
+Changes to the platform infrastructure and application infrastructure are carefully evaluated because mistakes in this area can cause critical problems.
+To reduce risks, when submitting a deployment standard service request, make sure to carefully document the intention behind each impact on infrastructure.
-To reduce risks, the intention behind each impact on this field should be highlighted in handed over documentation (as part of the deployment standard service request) to enable comparison with the actual implementation.

-## Expected behaviour
+### Expected behavior
-Some special cases (technical debts / functional debts / accepted risks / etc.) can lead to release specific, temporary, expected critical/warning state that should not be mitigated or handled by us.
-In order to decrease unnecessary fire-fighting on both sides, such scenarios need to be listed and explained via the deployment standard service request.
+In special cases, like technical debts, functional debts, or accepted risks, a release can lead to release specific, temporary, expected critical or warning states that doesn't have to be handled or mitigated by the operations team.
+To decrease unnecessary fire-fighting on both sides, list and explain these scenarios when submitting a deployment standard service request.

-## Example for deployment standard service request
+### Example for deployment standard service request

 **Title**: Deployment of version 1.2.3 to production